Chapter 5: AIDET and Cultural Competency

 Introducing Oneself

-When initiating care with patients, it is essential to first provide privacy, and then introduce yourself and explain what will be occurring.
-Providing privacy means taking actions such as talking with the patient privately in a room with the door shut.
+When initiating care with patients, it is essential to first provide privacy.
+Providing privacy means taking actions such as talking with patient in a room with the door shut.
+Next, the most important part is to introduce yourself and provide your credentials and role so that the patient feels safe.
+Next, discuss what will be occurring.
 A common framework used for introductions during patient care is AIDET, a mnemonic for Acknowledge, Introduce, Duration, Explanation, and Thank You.[10]

 DIVERSE PATIENTS BASIC CONCEPTS